Cost to Build a Pond

 How much does a pond cost to run?

-For a pond with a pump, it may cost around £0.50 to £2 per day to run.
-Of course, the cost will depend on the type of pump, which will, in turn, depend on the size/type of pond you have.
-Ultimately, koi pond costs might differ from, say, a bass pond running cost, and so forth.
+For a pond with a pump, it may cost around £0.50 to £2 per day to run, although this may vary by regional electricity prices.
+The cost will also depend on the type of pump and how efficient it is, which will partly depend on the size/type of pond you have.

 What is the best pond liner material?